 The AHRQ Common Formats for Surveillance are being used to develop the Quality Safety Review System (QSRS).
 This system, when available for use by the general public, could meet the needs of a variety of users, including hospital providers served by PSOs.
 PSOs may choose to offer services to hospitals that use QSRS, such as abstracting information from medical records for entry into the QSRS, analyzing the results, and generating useful information.

 The report below, "Feasibility of the Partial Automation of Data Abstraction for the Quality and Safety Review System (QSRS)," assesses the feasibility of decreasing and potentially eliminating the need for human abstraction of medical records, which is currently required when using the QSRS.
 The study found that 58% of QSRS questions were relatively easy to automate and 77% of QSRS questions were feasible for automation using available capabilities in the market.
 This report was completed in 2016.
 However, there are currently efforts underway to update the report based on new knowledge and available technology.

-Department of Health and Human Services Office of Inspector General (OIG) Study Related to Adverse Events in Rehabilitation Hospitals
+Department of Health and Human Services Office of Inspector General (OIG) Studies Related to Adverse Events in Rehabilitation and Long-Term-Care Hospitals